 As previously discussed, our reserving practice is to consistently recognize the actuarial best estimate of our ultimate liability for claims.
 Actuarial standards require the use of assumptions based on moderately adverse experience, which generally results in favorable reserve development, or reserves that are considered redundant.
-We experienced favorable medical claims reserve development related to prior fiscal years of \$582 million in 2016, \$236 million in 2015, and \$518 million in 2014.
-The table below details our favorable medical claims reserve development related to prior fiscal years by segment for 2016, 2015, and 2014.
+We experienced favorable medical claims reserve development related to prior fiscal years of \$483 million in 2017, \$582 million in 2016, and \$236 million in 2015.
+The table below details our favorable medical claims reserve development related to prior fiscal years by segment for 2017, 2016, and 2015.

 Favorable Medical Claims Reserve Development

-2016 2015 2014
+2017 2016 2015

-Retail Segment \$ (535) \$ (228) \$ (488)
+Retail Segment \$ (386) \$ (429) \$ (24 18)

-Group Segment (46) (7) (29)
+Group and Specialty Segment (40) (46) ((7)

+Individual Commercial Segment (56) (106) 2 20

-Other Businesses (1) (1) (1)
+Other Businesses (1) (1) ((1)

-Total \$ (582) \$ (236) \$ (518)
+Total \$ (483) \$ (582) \$ (23 36)

-The favorable medical claims reserve development for 2016, 2015, and 2014 primarily reflects the consistent application of trend and completion factors estimated using an assumption of moderately adverse conditions.
-Favorable prior period development in 2016 primarily resulted from our Medicare Advantage and individual commercial medical businesses.
-The decline in favorable prior period development in 2015 primarily was due to the impact of lower financial claim recoveries due in part to our gradual implementation during 2014 of inpatient authorization review prior to admission as opposed to post adjudication, as well as higher than expected flu associated claims from the fourth quarter of 2014 and continued volatility in claims associated with individual commercial medical products.
-The favorable prior period development during 2014 resulted from increased membership, better than originally expected utilization across most of our major business lines and increased financial recoveries.
-The increase in financial recoveries primarily resulted from claim audit process enhancements as well as increased volume of claim audits and expanded audit scope.
-All lines of business benefited from these improvements.
+The favorable medical claims reserve development for 2017, 2016, and 2015 primarily reflects the consistent application of trend and completion factors estimated using an assumption of moderately adverse conditions.
+Favorable prior period development in 2017 and 2016 primarily resulted from our Medicare Advantage and individual commercial medical businesses.
+The favorable prior period development in 2015 was impacted primarily by lower financial claim recoveries due in part to our gradual implementation during 2014 of inpatient authorization review prior to admission as opposed to post adjudication, as well as higher than expected flu associated claims from the fourth quarter of 2014 and continued volatility in claims associated with individual commercial medical products.

-Benefits expense excluded from the previous table was as follows for the years ended December 31, 2016, 2015 and 2014:
+Benefits expense excluded from the previous table was as follows for the years ended December 31, 2017, 2016 and 2015:

-2016 2015 2014
+2017 2016 2015

-(1 in millions)
+(in millions)

-Premium deficiency reserve for short-duration policies \$ (176) \$ 176 \$
+Premium deficiency reserve for short-duration policies \$ \$ (176) \$ 176

-Military services 8 12 11
+Military services 8 12

-Future policy benefits 439 (80) 32
+Future policy benefits (22) 439 (80)

-Total \$ 271 \$ 108 \$ 43
+Total \$ (22) \$ 271 108